corneliusellen/checks-for-understanding/module-2/backend/week_five.md

 Visible, Mobility and Cognition

 9. `before_save` is an example of a what?
 Where in our Rails application would we find a `before_save`?
-This is an example of a filter.
+This is an example of a callback.
 A filter is something to execute before some of all of the controller actions.
-It would be found in the controllers or in the application controller.
+It would be found in the MODEL.

 10. Given the following object, how would we create a scope for all users who are active?

 ```ruby
 User.create(name: "Happy", active: true)
 ```
-I'm not sure.
+scope :active, -> { where(active: true)}

 11. What is the difference between a scope and a class method?
 A class methods works on ALL instances of the class.
 A scope is something you can use when you are constantly making the same query, so you can use a scope to always return the same value.
+**Scopes should be used to return a subset of records/objects of that class.
+A class method can be used to find a much broader variety of information.**

 ### Review Questions:
 12. Given the following hash: